daanmichiels/sudoku/README.md

 Sudoku game in Javascript.
 Play at [http://www.daanmichiels.com/sudoku](http://www.daanmichiels.com/sudoku).

+## Mobile version

+The game is currently not usable on mobile.
+It requires a physical keyboard.
+This may change in the future.

 ## The docs/ folder

 The actual code can be found in the `docs` folder.